200 Series: Board of Directors

 If the treasurer is unable or unwilling to carry out the duties required, it is the responsibility of the business manager to carry out the duties of the treasurer until the board treasurer is able to resume the responsibility or a new board treasurer is appointed.

-The treasurer will give bond in an amount set by the board.
-The cost of the bond will be paid by the school district.
+The treasurer will give bond or be covered by an insurance policy in an amount set by the board.
+The cost of the bond or insurance policy will be paid by the school district.

 Adopted: 6/70